-CEs must obtain prior approval before charging to TEFAP any cost items designated by 2 CFR Part 200 as requiring prior approval.
+CEs must obtain prior approval before charging to TEFAP any cost items designated by 2 CFR Part 200 as requiring prior approval, including capital expenditures.
+Capital expenditure requests must include supporting documentation that provides a detailed justification for the purchase as well as at least two vendor quotes.
+15